eficode-academy/istio-katas/08-distributed-tracing.md

 be deep in the application tree.

-Distributed traces with spans provide a view of the life of a request as it travels across multiple hosts and service.
+Distributed traces with spans provide a view of the life of a request as it travels across multiple hosts and services.

 > The “span” is the primary building block of a distributed trace, representing
 > an individual unit of work done in a distributed system.
 Each component of the